skip to content

 The following is a short list of some of the more important rights of bankrupts.

 • Where a trustee objects to a discharge or sets a contribution payable, a bankrupt can write, enclosing appropriate documents, to have the matter reviewed.
 Decisions are reviewed by the Inspector General (if considered justified) or the Commonwealth Ombudsman.
-Reviews can also be made to the Administrative Appeals Tribunal (an application fee is payable unless hardship can be proven [Reg 19 of the Regulations to the Administrative Appeals Tribunal Act 1975 (Cth)], and will be refunded if the bankrupt is successful).
+Reviews can also be made to the Administrative Review Tribunal (an application fee is payable unless hardship can be proven [Administrative Review Tribunal Rules 2024 (Cth) rule 29] and will be refunded if the bankrupt is successful).
 A bankrupt, creditor or other person affected by an action or omission of the trustee may apply to the court for an order that it thinks just and equitable in the circumstances [Bankruptcy Act 1966 (Cth) s 178].

 • Only debts that are legally enforceable against the bankrupt can be proved in bankruptcy.
 For example, debts that are not enforceable under State laws (for example, statute barred) are not provable debts and, where appropriate, that fact ought to be drawn to the trustee's attention.
 Most debts become statute barred six years after the date of the last repayment or other acknowledgment of the debt by the debtor.
 After that time the lender loses the right to sue.

-• Bankrupts are automatically discharged after three years and one day unless the trustee files an objection.
+• Bankrupts are automatically discharged after 3 years and 1 day unless the trustee files an objection.

-• The bankrupt, or his or her estate, has the right to continue any legal or court proceedings begun before the bankruptcy in relation to injury to, or death of the bankrupt, the bankrupt's spouse or a member of the bankrupt's family, or in relation to any compensation or damages received.
+• The bankrupt, or their estate, has the right to continue any legal or court proceedings begun before the bankruptcy in relation to injury to, or death of the bankrupt, the bankrupt's spouse or a member of the bankrupt's family, or in relation to any compensation or damages received.
 Any property bought with, or substantially with, those funds is not divisible among the creditors.

 • A bankrupt is entitled to operate a savings bank account.